MarkoSejat/FileShares/README.md

 <img src="https://i.imgur.com/SxDwnok.jpg" alt="osTicket logo"/>
 </p>

-<h1>osTicket - Prerequisites and Installation</h1>
+<h1>osUnderstanding File Shares</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines File Shares and how they work.
+We will create and test file shares and also, talk about security groups.
+We will also create and test Security groups as well. <br />